Kashyapa

 Kashyapa is an ancient name, referring to many different personalities in the ancient Hindu and Buddhist texts.
-The place Kashmir is named after him, as well as numerous other Sanskrit texts and Indian scriptures.

 Name

 Kashyapa means "turtle" in Sanskrit.
-According to Michael Witzel, it is related to Avestan kasiiapa, Sogdian kyšph, Kurdish kûsî, New Persian kašaf, kaš(a)p which mean "tortoise", after which Kashaf Rūd or a river in Turkmenistan and Khorasan is named.
-Other relations include to Tokarian B kaccāp ("brainpan"), Tokarian A kāccap ("turtle", "tortoise").
-Frits Staal agrees that Kaśyapa means tortoise but believes that it is a non-Indo-European word.
+According to Michael Witzel, it is related to Avestan kasiiapa, Sogdian kyšph, Kurdish kûsî, New Persian kharwar, kaš(a)p which mean "tortoise", after which Kashaf Rūd (a river in Turkmenistan and Khorasan) is named.
+Other relations include to Tocharian B kaccāp ("brainpan"), Tocharian A kāccap ("turtle", "tortoise").
+Frits Staal agrees that Kaśyapa means 'tortoise', but believes that it is a non-Indo-European word.

 History

 Kashyapa is credited with composing a few hymns in the Rigveda, mainly in Mandala IX.
 He and his family of students are mainly composers of hymns for Soma Pavamāna ("self-purifying Soma"), which represents a single moment in the Soma sacrifice.

-He is mentioned in verse 2.2.4 of the Brihadaranyaka Upanishad, along with Atri, Vashistha, Vishvamitra, Jamadagni, Bharadwaja and Gotama.
+He is mentioned in verse 2.2.4 of the Brihadaranyaka Upanishad, along with Atri, Vashistha, Vishvamitra, Jamadagni, Bharadwaja and Gautama.
 Kashyapa is also mentioned as the earliest rishi in colophon verse 6.5.3 of Brihadaranyaka Upanishad, one of the oldest Upanishadic scriptures of Hinduism.

 Kashyapa is mentioned in other Vedas and numerous other Vedic texts.
 For example, in one of several cosmology-related hymns of Atharvaveda (~1000 BCE), Kashyapa is mentioned in the allegory-filled Book XIX:

 His name appears in Patanjali's ancient bhasya on verse 1.2.64 of Pāṇini.
 His name is very common in the Epic and Purana literature.